vjain143/wikipoc/docs/preparation-kit/Star Approach Examples - NJ.md

 * Example:

 # Project
 Lending Process Application (LPA) - LPA project is to simplify the lending process of XYZ.
-It includes remove multi step complex process for lending application.
+It includes remove multistep complex process for lending application.
 Due to this lending process lifecycle is higher than other competitor banks.
 Using integration, we have reduced point to point interaction for each step and used parallel steps wherever possible, though this solution we have simplified lending process lifecycle.                                                                         * (S) Bank has very lengthy leding process and most of steps are manual, due to this customer are moving to other competitor for lending.
 * (T) We have to understand the pain point of the steps.
 Time to market, Automation of manual steps.
-* (A) We have simplify existing application in small unit of components/microservices.
+* (A) We have simplified existing application in small unit of components/microservices.
 Added parallel steps, for example credit check, profile check, property check, also included automation beetween the steps (Workflow)
-* (R) After this enhacement, lending application requests are dramatically increase in the bank.
+* (R) After this enhancement, lending application requests are dramatically increase in the bank.
 * Example: Created few Microservices
-  * lend ammount calculator  : to calculate how much i can lend (CRUD)
+  * lend amount calculator  : to calculate how much i can lend (CRUD)
   * lending application : start a application for lending  (CRUD)
   * lending products : what are lending product after by bank, home loan/ persoanl loan etc (CRUD)
   * lending customer profile : customer service to take care of customer data and his interest (CRUD)